The Perfect 10 Day Japan Itinerary for First Time Visitors

 Kanazawa is a city that will make you feel like you’ve stepped back in time.
 Here you will find incredible Geisha and Samurai districts, architecture, and one of Japan’s most beautiful Gardens – the Kenrokuen.

-Kanazawa recently received the nickname “Little Kyoto” and I personally, disagree with this.
+Kanazawa recently received the nickname “Little Kyoto,” but I personally disagree with this.
 It is NOT like Kyoto, which is a big city filled with temples and shrines at every corner.

-Now-a-days people are discussing whether Kanazawa can still classify as a hidden gem, due to the recent rise in tourism.
+Nowadays, people are discussing whether Kanazawa can still be classified as a hidden gem, due to the recent rise in tourism.
 When I visited in mid-April, Kanazawa was empty – so I’m going to personally call it a hidden gem, or at least a lesser-known destination.

 🗺️ Grab my Itineraries: One Day in Kanazawa Itinerary or 2 Days in Kanazawa Itinerary